YasBenAll/YasBenAll.github.io/index.md

----
-layout: default
----

 # About me

 I am Yassin Ben Allal.
-Currently I am pursuing a Master’s degree in Artificial Intelligence at the VU Amsterdam.

-## Education

-- MSc Artificial Intelligence, 2021 ~
-  Vrije Universiteit Amsterdam

-- BSc Information Science, 2018 - 2021
-  University of Amsterdam
+I've finished my degree in Artificial Intelligence and I'm currently looking for a job!